Plumbing Terms & Definitions

 - Adaptor: A fitting that unites different types of pipe together, such as ABS to cast iron pipe.

 - Aerator: A device screwed into the end of a faucet spout that mixes air into flowing water, and controls flow to reduce splashing.
-It sometimes contains a baffle to reduce flow to 2.5 gpm.
+It sometimes contains a baffle to reduce flow to 2.5 gallons per minute (gpm).

 - Air Admittance Valve: A device that replaces a traditional vent to allow air to enter the pipe and equalize pressure, preserving the seal of water in the fixture trap.